Vitaliy Masol: In independent Ukraine

 President Leonid Kravchuk's appointment of Masol as Prime Minister of Ukraine on 16 June 1994 with his image of "an advocate of state-controlled economy" was seen as a surprise and a pre-election concession to the communist-dominated Verkhovna Rada (Ukraine's parliament).
 Masol was once again reinstated by President Leonid Kuchma.
 Masol was against most of Kuchma's reform plans and openly so; he sometimes mobilized the Verkhovna Rada against Kuchma.
 Masol resigned on 1 March 1995, but continued to attend meetings of the Verkhovna Rada.
 Masol's two periods in this office saw the beginnings of the collapse of the Soviet Union and the establishment of a new political system in Ukraine.

 Awards

 During his public service, Vitaliy Masol received numerous civil and state awards and recognition, including the Order of Lenin (in both 1966 and 1986), the Order of the October Revolution (in 1971), the Order of the Red Banner of Labour (in 1978), the Order of the Badge of Honour (in 1960), the Order of Merit 3rd class (in 1997) and 1st Class (in 2008), the Order of Prince Yaroslav the Wise 5th Class (in 1998) and 4th Class (in 2003).

+The Kyiv City Council stripped the title of "Honorary Citizen of the City of Kyiv" from Masol on 26 May 2023.
+It stated it did so in accordance with Ukrainian decommunization laws.

 Death

-Masol died on September 21, 2018 in Kyiv, at the age of 89.
+Masol died on September 21, 2018, in Kyiv, at the age of 89.
 The cause of death was not revealed.